JonathanGrossmanITC/first_steps_01_getting_started/README.md

 The following outline contains basic information and links about how the web works.
 Please do not feel pressure to understand all the information in this section.
 It's a lot of infomation!
 The purpose isn't to overwhelm you.
 Rather, it's to expose you to the topics on how the web works.

-As the program progresses, you will focus in on specific parts of these topics and gain repetition with them.
+As the program progresses, you will focus on specific parts of these topics and gain repetition with them.

   - Browser
     -- Based on a domain name, displays information on a screen for easy viewing